-Forge Press can reveal that Chino Olumba was disqualified from the election race due to a breach of rule 4.5.1 in the Students’ Union Election rules.
+Forge Press can reveal that a candidate was disqualified from the election race due to a breach of rule 4.5.1 in the Students’ Union Election rules.

 Rule 4.5.1 states that candidates and campaigners may not “seek to influence or deliberately observe a member who is engaged in the act of voting nor provide voters with a voting platform (e.g. a smart-phone, tablet etc.)”.

-Chino was reported by other candidates for breaking the rule.
-She was granted an appeal, however it was rejected and she was disqualified from the race.
+They were reported by other candidates for breaking the rule.
+They were granted an appeal, however it was rejected and she was disqualified from the race.

-Chino has told Forge Press she is “far from upset” with the situation, saying “I just say things as they are”.
+They told Forge Press they are “far from upset” with the situation, saying “I just say things as they are”.